 Balance-focused Project Managers may provide guidance to a customer, helping her to prioritize and simplify desired features, but they do this in a way that focuses upon fitting these features into sprints.
-It is often easy for them to focus on what the customer says she wants without considering whether these features actually serve her underlying goals and business needs.
+It is often easy for them to focus on what the customer says they wants without considering whether these features actually serve her underlying goals and business needs.
 The judgment employed by these Project Managers is process oriented: it focuses upon fitting the customer’s expressed desires into the agile process.
-What is needed, though, is empathic project management in which that judgment is applied with an understanding not only of what the customer is asking for, but what she actually wants out of the engagement.
+What is needed, though, is empathic project management in which that judgment is applied with an understanding not only of what the customer is asking for, but what they actually wants out of the engagement.

 Empathy is the ability to understand and share another person’s feelings.
 It is an important skill for any customer-facing position.
 For a Project Manager responsible for bringing a customer’s vision to life, it is essential.
 A balance-focused Project Manager is necessarily limiting his ability to empathize with a customer.
 An empathic Project Manager, instead, places an understanding of the customer at the forefront.